And if you liked this post, be sure to check out these popular posts:

 That’s where the terror of serial killer stories truly lies.
 It’s not just the gore and the violence of the act – it’s the joy.
 It’s the disturbing glee that a man like Edmund Kemper gets when he drives a blade through another person’s neck.

-For many serial killers, it's not just that they want to kill, it's also that they have to.
+For many of history's scariest serial killers, it's not just that they want to kill, it's also that they have to.
 It’s a pulsing urge that beats inside of them.
 It’s a demon torturing them from the inside, one that won’t stop until they kill.

 And then they do – and there’s release.
 For the worst serial killers, there’s no horror or fear in the act of killing.
 When the Son of Sam, David Berkowitz, killed his first victim, he was so filled with euphoria that he sang on his way home.
 He felt nothing but release.